Kowsalyasp/parentkarafmodule/sql readme.md

 ### *Attributes of primary-key tag*

-    name = The primary key name must be specified in a specific pattern, such as first being table name and then with continuation [A-Za-z0-9_], these values are only allowed after table name and are separated by underscore
+    name = The primary key name must be specified in a specific pattern, such as first being table name and then with continuation [A-Za-z0-9_], these values are only allowed after the table name and are separated by an underscore
 ` format: TableName_[A-Za-z0-9_]`

     column = Having an ID column as the primary key is always a good idea because it will never change.

     sequence-batch = It denotes the starts with and here, by default, the value is 50.
 If we want to set the value, it should not be less than 50.

     sequence-generator = Use sequences to automatically generate primary key values.
 It should be specified in the following `format: TableName_[A-Za-z0-9_]`.

 ## foreign-key tag
-A foreign-key is a field or collection of fields in one table that refers to the primary-key in another table.
+A foreign key is a field or collection of fields in one table that refers to the primary key in another table.
 Each foreign key can be accessed within the foreign-keys tag.

 ```